Guidance

 A plain-English overview of workplace sanitary waste obligations in the UK.

-Disclaimer: This page is general guidance only and is not legal advice.
-Please refer to current HSE guidance and confirm site-specific arrangements with your waste contractor.
+Disclaimer: This is general guidance only and not legal advice.
+Waste arrangements vary by site, local authority, sector and waste contractor.
+Please refer to current HSE and GOV.UK guidance and confirm site-specific arrangements with your waste contractor.

 Workplace washroom obligations

 UK employers are generally expected to provide suitable, hygienic washroom facilities for staff and visitors.
-This includes appropriate disposal options for sanitary waste in washrooms used by women, and increasingly in many male washrooms too, where sanitary products, incontinence products or other personal hygiene waste may need to be disposed of discreetly.
+This includes appropriate disposal options for sanitary and personal hygiene waste in washrooms — including male, female and gender-neutral washrooms where sanitary products, incontinence products or other personal hygiene waste may need to be disposed of discreetly.

 The method and frequency of disposal is usually for the employer or facilities manager to arrange responsibly.
-There is no single prescribed bin type or service model, which means businesses can choose a sanitary waste solution that works best for their site, usage levels and sustainability goals.
+There is no single prescribed bin type or service model, which means businesses can choose a sanitary waste solution that fits their site, usage levels and sustainability goals.

 Duty of care

 Businesses producing waste have a duty of care to ensure it is stored, transferred and disposed of responsibly.
-For most low-volume washrooms, sealed sanitary waste may be disposed of through general waste providing you are not disposing of more than 7kg per bin cycle.
+In many low-volume workplaces, sealed sanitary waste may be disposed of through mixed municipal waste — provided total municipal offensive waste remains below the relevant threshold and your waste contractor accepts this route.

 Common questions